The CROverview: An Extensive Look at Conversion Rate Optimization

 Typically, there are a few steps to Conversion Rate Optimization:

-There are various types of data you can collect and analyze.
+There are various types of data you can collect, manage, and analyze.
 In principle, you can categorize it into two main groups:

 Some of the metrics you might want to look at when collecting and analyzing when doing CRO include the Bounce Rate, the Time Spent on Page, the Scroll Depth, where users spent most time on a page, what is their opinion about certain features, products, and services your business offers, and so on.